yasirkn/qr-code-component-main/README.md

 ## Overview

- - Build the Product Preview Card using pure html and css.
+ - Built the Qr Code Card component using Html and CSS.

 ### The challenge